Xion/spiteful/README.md

 * looks for new posts that have "don't upvote" (or similar) in the title and _specifically upvotes them_
+* looks for new comments that contain "does anyone else?" (or similar) and replies with _No._

 ## Development notes